naiyt/heroku_job_governator/README.md

 Options breakdown:

-- `queue_adapter` - this is one of the supported queue_adapters (currently only :delayed_job)
+- `queue_adapter` - this is one of the supported queue_adapters
 - `default_queue` - this is the default worker queue used when a specific job queue is not specified
 - `queues` - a hash of workers.
 Each must be given: `workers_min` (the minimum number of dynos that the worker will be scaled too), `workers_max` (the max number of dynos that the worker will be scaled too), and `max_enqueued_per_worker`

-The gem will determine when to scale up based on (current number of enqueued jobs / max_enqueued_per_worker), rounded up.
+The gem will determine when to scale up based on (current number of enqueued jobs / `max_enqueued_per_worker`), rounded up.
 For example:

 - 10 enqueued jobs
 - `max_enqueued_per_worker` of 6